Mastering Lighting in Furniture CGI Visuals

 Why is lighting crucial in furniture CGI visuals?

-What are the common lighting techniques used in furniture CGI?
+What are the common lighting techniques used?

-Lighting influences how materials like wood, metal, or fabric appear in renders.
-For instance, directional lighting can accentuate wood grain, while soft lighting can make fabrics look more inviting.
+Directional lighting can accentuate wood grain, while soft lighting can make fabrics look more inviting.

 Can lighting in CGI reduce post-processing time?

-What role does colour temperature play in furniture CGI lighting?
+What role does colour temperature play?